Frequently Asked Questions About Graduation

-During the first week of the semester in which you plan to complete your degree requirements, you need to complete an Application for Graduation (pdf).
-Summer graduates need to complete the application in the semester before they graduate in order to be eligible to participate in Commencement.
+During the first week of the semester in which you plan to complete your degree requirements, you need to complete an Application for Graduation (pdf) or submit your application online through your TitanConnect account.
+Summer graduates need to complete the application in the semester before they graduate in order to be eligible to participate in the May Commencement ceremony.
 Due dates are published in the Schedule of Classes or the Academic Calendar.

 The application is also available in your College/School office or the Office of the Registrar.
 This application must be approved before you are considered a candidate for graduation and is a requirement before your degree can be certified.

 Applications received after the deadline may result in denial to participate in the Commencement ceremony and/or delay in the date of graduation.

 There is a graduation fee of $95.00 which is applied to your student account at the time the Registrar's Office receives your approved Application for Graduation from your College/School office or your submit your application online.
 This fee covers the costs of Commencement whether or not you participate.
 If you participate in the ceremony, there will be a fee at the time you place your order with the cap and gown company.